Myanmar's Rohingya caught in crossfire of civil war – DW – 08/20/2024

 However, in a conflict characterized by hardship and decades of mistrust, statements to this effect are often dismissed as manipulation.

-Twan Mrat Naing, the commander of the AA, claimed on X, formerly Twitter, in May, "our dedicated Arrakkha soldiers are committed to protecting and serving everyone, regardless of their religious or ethnic background."
+Twan Mrat Naing, the commander of the AA, claimed on X, formerly Twitter, in May, "our dedicated Arakan soldiers are committed to protecting and serving everyone, regardless of their religious or ethnic background."

 But many Rohingya see the fact that the AA commander usually uses the term "Bengalis" to refer to Rohingya as an indication that the AA is pursuing a different goal.
 Rohingya see anyone who uses the designation "Bengalis" as denying that the Rohingya belong to the Rakhine state.